-A. An employee has successfully completed the probationary period for the class; or
+1. An employee has successfully completed the probationary period for the class;

-B. The appointment does not require a new probationary period and the employee does not hold another type of status of appointment for the class.
+2. The appointment does not require a new probationary period and the employee does not hold another type of status of appointment for the class.
+(NAC 284.078)

 "Position" is a group of duties and responsibilities that have been assigned to a single job.
+(NAC 284.086)

 "Promotion" means an advancement to a position in a class that has a higher grade than the class previously held, except as otherwise provided in NAC 284.462.
+(NAC 284.088)

-"Promotional appointee" means any employee who has remained continuously employed in the state service but has not yet completed the probationary period that is designated for the class to which the employee has been promoted.
+"Promotional appointee" means any employee who has remained continuously employed in the State service but has not yet completed the probationary period that is designated for the class to which the employee has been promoted.

 "Rating of performance" means the overall rating of an employee's performance efficiency, character and conduct that is included in the report on performance of the employee.
+(NAC 284.0915)

-"Reappointment" means a noncompetitive appointment of an employee to a class formerly held or to a comparable class.
+"Reappointment" means a noncompetitive appointment of a current employee to a class formerly held or to a comparable class.
+(NAC 284.065)

 "Reasonable accommodation" means any change or adjustment to a job or work environment that permits a qualified applicant or employee with a disability to participate in the job application process, to perform the essential functions of a job, or enjoy the benefits and privileges of employment equal to those enjoyed by employees without disabilities, without creating an undue hardship on the employer.
+(NAC 284.120)